Edupoor Limited

 • No public application process exists - this charity operates through trustee discretion and private channels

-• Grant-making is confirmed - the Charity Commission register confirms they make grants to organizations and donations to individuals
+• Grant-making is confirmed - the Charity Commission register confirms they make grants to organisations and donations to individuals

 • Significant funding available - with nearly £1 million in annual expenditure, the charity has substantial resources